 Port Costa, California

 Today, Port Costa is still very much off the beaten path but undergoing somewhat of a renaissance.
 Its colorful Burlington Hotel, once a flophouse, has been restored to its original Victorian splendor and houses the upscale Bull Valley Roadhouse.
-Port Costa Conservation Society has renovated the 1911 school building and turned it into an inviting community center.
+The Port Costa Conservation Society has renovated the 1911 school building and turned it into an inviting community center.
 Although a dog was once voted in as mayor, no formal government exists so it is up to the citizens to mount the yearly talent show, an art show and a car show.
 The small, somewhat ramshackle downtown, which has one short street that dead ends at Suisan Bay, has stone buildings, wood buildings with balconies, a dimly lit bar with 250 kinds of beer, two restaurants, a post office, two shops and a few oak trees and palm trees.

 Neighborhoods are overgrown and hilly with funky bungalows and Victorians.
 Wild turkeys occasionally wander into the road and stop traffic, of which there is little.
 Much of the bucolic, rolling land around Port Costa is managed by the East Bay Regional Park District and includes the nearby Eckley Fishing Pier and the Carquinez Strait Scenic Loop, which includes 26 miles of the larger Bay Trail bike system.